MicrosoftDocs/VBA-Docs/api/Excel.ColorIndex.md

 ```

 > [!NOTE]
-> If you would like to use color with FormatCondition in Visual Basic, see [Interior.ColorIndex Property (Excel)](excel.interior.colorindex.md).
+> If you would like to use color with FormatCondition in Visual Basic, see [Interior.ColorIndex property (Excel)](excel.interior.colorindex.md).